Skip to main content

 The Puzzle #

-100 bushes of corn are distributed to 100 people such that every man receives 3 bushels, every woman 2 bushels, and every child 1/2 a bushel.
+100 bushels of corn are distributed to 100 people such that every man receives 3 bushels, every woman 2 bushels, and every child 1/2 a bushel.
 How many men, women, and children are there?

 There are seven solutions; Dudeney gives one: 20 men, 0 women, and 80 children.
 Can you find the other six?